Garcia6l20/cpppm/README.md

 # cpppm
-CPP Project Manager
+> CPP Project Manager

-> Please note that I reference python as python3, python2 is dead and buried...
-RIP
+`cpppm` is a C/C++ build-system/package manager (through `conan`) that focus on flexibility.

->
+While (most of) other build systems are jailing you into a re-invented scripting language, `cpppm` is nothing else but a python module that provides you some facilities to build your software.
-## What is that
+Thus, you can do everything you are able to do with python.

-cpppm is a C/C++ project manager that focus on flexibility.
+The `cpppm` API semantics is close to `CMake` (eg.: *link_libraries*, *compile_options*, etc...).

 ### A basic example